Quality of Care for Weight Loss Patients

 Results for Patients in the Cedars-Sinai Medically Supervised Weight Loss Program

-The Cedars-Sinai Weight Loss Center followed 106 patients during their medically supervised weight loss program between July 1, 2009 and June 30, 2011.
-The average treatment duration was 11.3 months.
+The Cedars-Sinai Weight Loss Center followed the 67 patients who completed at least 3 months of their medically supervised weight loss program between July 1, 2012 and June 30, 2013.
+The average treatment duration was 11 months.
 Outcomes for these patients are presented below.

 *This is the amount of weight lost as a percentage of the total weight loss required for an individual needed to reach their ideal body weight.